 The first year I traveled I had a Priority Pass that allowed me to have access to 850 airport lounges around the world.
 We all know that a coffee and croissant at the airport can cost close to $10 and with free wi-fi, showers, buffer and drinks, the pass more than paid for itself.
 If you can, pay for the prestige membership ($399) – your traveler won’t have to pay a penny to enjoy lounge access (otherwise they have to pay $27 each visit).
 Buy it from: Priority Pass

 I’ve been using Tripit to keep my travel plans organised for years.
 Just forward booking confirmations by email and Tripit does the rest, pulling you itinerary, saving it for access across your devices and syncing with your calendar.
 And with Tripit Pro you get so much more – alerts when your flight is delayed, notifications when a better seat comes available and, my favourite, an alert if you’re due a refund.

 I also love the fact that I have a database of places I’ve stayed – great when you want to recommend a hotel to a friend but can’t remember the name: I just look it up on TripIt.
 Buy if from: TripIt

 Southwest Airlines Gift Card

 With over 85 destinations covered, no fees, no expiration and the ability to redeem it at the airport, this is one great gift card that screams turn up at the airport and take the next flight out!
-Buy if from: Amazon
+Buy if from: Southwest Airlines

 If you’d prefer not to give the equivalent of cash but still want to buy your traveler a weightless gift, what about a subscription.
 Whether you buy for a month or a whole year, the lack of need to pack a subscription will no doubt be appreciated.